tatercode/spanishNotes/languageTransfer/transfer56.md

 - No se con quien tengo que hacerlo - I don't know with who I have to do it with
+- No se para quien tengo que hacerlo - I don't for who I have to do it